ivoyager/ivoyager-changelogs/README.md

 ## Added
 * Network sync capability added in StateManager, Timekeeper and Body for multiplayer support.
 (Note: We won't have a NetworkLobby in core ivoyager, since that is very application-specific.
 But core will have signals and rpc calls to keep a network game synched on the solar system side.)
 * Added [Scheduler](https://github.com/ivoyager/ivoyager/blob/master/prog_refs/scheduler.gd).
-This allows you to easily connect to interval signals based on simulator time (based on any or as many intervals as you need).
-I, Voyager uses this to update Orbit based on element rates (precessions, etc.).
+This allows you to easily connect to signals that fire on simulator time intervals (which function caller can specify).
+I, Voyager uses this to update Orbit instances based on evolving orbital elements (precessions, etc.).
 * New MDFileLabel widget can read an .md file and convert (some) markdown codes to BBCode.
 It's narrowly coded now to read ivoyager/CREDITS.md for in-app display, but it could be improved to read more markdown codes.
 * Added mouse-cursor-shape feedback (pointy finger, etc.) for main 3d screen selectables and some GUI elements.
 * Hints for all GUI input controls.